dkadyrov/spidb/README.md

 # Stored Product Insect Database (SPIDB)

-The Stored Product Insect Database (SPIDB) is the Python package to assist with the Stored Product Insect Database (SPID) available on Kaggle.
+The Stored Product Insect Database (SPIDB) is the Python package to assist with the Stored Product Insect Dataset (SPID) available on Kaggle.

 The raw datasets are available at the following links:
 - [Acoustic Stored Product Insect Dataset (A-SPID)](https://www.kaggle.com/datasets/dkadyrov/stored-product-insect-database-spidb-aspids)